poetaster/harbour-tooter/README.md

 # Tooter [Fork]

 ## About
 Tooter is Mastodon client for Sailfish OS.
-It is a free, open-source social network.
-A decentralized alternative to commercial platforms, it avoids the risks of a single company monopolizing your communication.

 This fork is being used to further develop and maintain the Tooter app by dysko (https://github.com/dysk0/harbour-tooter).
-The development branch 'upstream' is being used for merge pull requests to the original repository.
-Releases by dysko can be found on the Jolla store and on https://openrepos.net/content/dysko/tooter
+The development branch *upstream* is being used for merge pull requests to the original project.

+* Releases by dysko can be found on the Jolla store and on https://openrepos.net/content/dysko/tooter
-Releases from this forked repository (branch 'master') can be found here: https://openrepos.net/content/molan/tooter-v-fork.
+* Releases from this forked repository (branch *master*) can be found here: https://openrepos.net/content/molan/tooter-v-fork.

 ## Build
 Clone / download this repository and import it in your SailfishOS IDE using the harbour-tooter.pro project file.
 No additional configuration needed.

 ## Repository branches:
 - master: default (Beta release version, harbour-tooterb)
-- upstream: commits for Tooter release (harbour-tooter)
+- upstream: used for merge pull requests to upstream (harbour-tooter)

 ## Contributions
 Contributions to this project are very welcome, since there are still many things which can be done for Tooter.